Awesome-XV/Bionic-Reader/bionic_readme.md

 2. **Try the basic fixes** (refresh page, reload extension)
 3. **Test on a simple website** like Wikipedia to isolate the issue
 4. **Note your browser version** and the specific website where it fails
+5. **If it still doesn't work make sure that you sumbit a issue on the github repo**

 ## 🔄 Updates & Maintenance